Buying a house for the first time might bring excitement and also, a whole lot of nervousness. We are breaking down everything for you here.

 Financial discipline is the most important thing you have to have to make this dream come true.
 You will need to save for your down payment.
 Your down payment requirement will depend on the type of mortgage you choose and the bank.
 The down payment will be anywhere between 10% and 25% of the property’s market value.

 For example, if a 2BHK apartment costs about ₹60 lakhs, the down payment will be between ₹6 lakhs and ₹15 lakhs.
 In order to build your down payment fund, you have to avoid unnecessary expenses, pay off your debt, and save diligently.

 Your credit score will determine how much loan you could get from the lender and it will also affect the interest rate offered by the lender.
 You can get free copies of your credit report to check your credit score.
 Please read our blog about credit scores to learn more about how they work.
 Try paying your bills on time and keep your credit card balances as low as possible.
 Don’t try to close your old credit cards, as it may negatively affect your credit score.

-Have you sorted out the details on how your dream home will look like?
-Are you looking to buy an apartment, an independent house or a condo?
+Have you sorted out the details of what your dream home will look like?
+Are you looking to buy an apartment, an independent house, or a condo?
 Where are you trying to find a house – within the city or on the outskirts?
 Also, what kind of amenities are you expecting in the house?
-Are you willing to pay for car parking, swimming pool, club house?
+Are you willing to pay for car parking, a swimming pool, clubhouse?
 It is better to decide on a budget and find a home that comes within that.
 You should also write down how much you can afford to pay every month in EMIs so that you don’t struggle later.